Bonfi96/PW_FAQ/index.md

 [↯ Skip to the troubleshooting section ↯](#i-added-some-distance-but-the-app-seems-to-not-be-working--the-distance-added-is-not-being-considered)

+## ↯WARNING↯ : As of version 2.0 a bug does affect new users, the app will close for them.
+Please wait for a fix that will reach you in the next few days.
+Sorry for the inconvenience!

 ## Info

 Pokewalk is an app to add some traveled distance you your google fit account, therfore it can be used to add distace traveled to games such as PoGo.